Welcome to the essential guide to wild camping in Scotland.

 Check the local advice on fire risk conditions in advance.
 Never light a fire during a prolonged dry period, or in forests, on peaty ground, or in other sensitive/high risk areas.

 It sounds obvious, and it is.
 But camp fires can (and do) easily get out of control and cause wildfires, which can be incredibly destructive and sometimes deadly.

 Again, leave no trace.
 Remove all traces of an open fire before you break camp.

 An Exception: Loch Lomond & The Trossachs National Park

 Although wild camping is permitted across most of Scotland’s wild places, the main exception is Loch Lomond & The Trossachs National Park.

-Due to its popularity (and some people consistently not complying with the Outdoor Access Code), this beautiful National Park is subject to byelaws which restrict wild camping in certain areas.
+However, due to its popularity (and some people consistently not complying with the Outdoor Access Code), the area is subject to byelaws which restrict wild camping in certain places.

 If you do want to camp in the restricted areas, you must either do so in official campsites or obtain a permit allowing you to wild camp.
 Permits can be obtained online and cost £3 per tent per night.

 For more information on obtaining camping permits for Loch Lomond & The Trossachs National Park, see the park’s website.